joel-simon/coral-growth/README.md

 ### simulate
-Re simualtes the growth of a coral using the genone and traits file.
+Re simulates the growth of a coral using the genome and traits file.
 Must be passed the base output of a run (not coral).

 ```
 usage: simulate [-h] [--max_nodes MAX_POLYPS] [--max_steps MAX_STEPS]